webguru103/smooch-docs/pages/guide/native-ios-sdk.md

 /* Error displayed in message bubble if image failed to download */ "Tap to reload image" = "...";

+/* Error displayed as message if location sending fails */ "Could not send location" = "...";

 /* Error title when user selects "use latest photo", but no photos exist */ "No Photos Found" = "...";